 The purpose of the geotechnical investigations is to perform tests, to collect soil resistivity properties, and to collect hydrogeologic and geotechnical soil properties and geophysical data to provide information for detailed Project engineering and design.
 Geotechnical investigations provide critical data that has been incorporated into the electrical and structure foundation design and the Project construction bid package.
-This activity is necessary to help ensure the system is designed and constructed to be safe, reliable, and cost-effective and can reduce the overall temporary and permanent land disturbance in the ROW during initial build and the life of the Project.
-The investigations were initiated in 2019 and 2020, in accordance with the Geotechnical Investigation POD, which was developed as part of the ROD.
+This activity is necessary to help ensure the system is designed and constructed to be safe, reliable, and cost-effective and can reduce the overall temporary and permanent land disturbance in the ROW during initial build and during the life of the Project.
+The investigations were completed in 2013.
 Further investigations may be completed by Rocky Mountain Power's engineering consultant during the construction phase.

-Multi-Purpose Construction Yards and Helicopter Fly Yards
+Multi-Purpose Construction Yard and Helicopter Fly Yards

-Construction of the Project will begin with the establishment of multi-purpose yards, which will serve as field offices; reporting locations for workers; parking spaces for vehicles and equipment; and sites for material storage, fabrication, assembly, concrete batch plants, and stations for equipment maintenance.
-Each multi-purpose yard will cover approximately 30 acres for 500 kV transmission line construction and will be situated approximately every 25 to 30 miles along the route.
+Construction of the Project will begin with the establishment of a multi-purpose yard, which will serve as a field office; reporting location for workers; parking spaces for vehicles and equipment; and a site for material storage, fabrication, assembly, concrete batch plants, and stations for equipment maintenance.
+The multi-purpose yard will cover approximately 20 acres for 230 kV transmission line construction.

-Helicopter fly yards will be situated where helicopter-assisted construction is planned.
-Each helicopter fly yard will cover approximately 15 acres and will be situated approximately every five miles along the route.
+Helicopter fly yards will be situated where helicopter-assisted construction may occur.
+Each helicopter fly yard will cover approximately 10 to 15 acres and will be situated approximately every five miles along the route.
 In areas of heavy helicopter construction, fly yards will be situated in closer proximity, approximately every one to two miles.
 Lighting will be the minimum required to meet safety and security standards.
 Typically, helicopter fly yards will be situated in relatively flat areas with easy, existing access to minimize site grading and new road construction.
 When possible, these yards will be situated in previously disturbed sites or in areas of minimal vegetative cover.

-Multi-purpose yards and helicopter fly yards will be fenced, have locked gates, and have security guards stationed where needed.
+The multi-purpose yard and helicopter fly yards will be fenced, have locked gates, and have security guards stationed where needed.
 Section 6.2.5 provides more information concerning helicopter-assisted construction activities.